-At the Wenzhou-Kean campus, Wenzhou-Kean Security or the Student Affairs Department will issue Timely Warnings and Crime Alerts to the campus community in the event of a reported crime that poses a potential ongoing or continuing threat to students and faculty/staff.
+The Student Affairs Department will issue Timely Warnings and Crime Alerts to the campus community in the event of a reported crime that poses a potential ongoing or continuing threat to students and faculty/staff.
 The Vice President responsible for Wenzhou-Kean Security will issue timely warnings.